CodePushGo/website/src/content/blog/en/development-vs-production-key-differences-in-capacitor-apps.md

 | Build Optimization | Boost performance | Configure production build flags |
 | [Update Management](https://capgo.app/docs/plugin/cloud-mode/manual-update/) | Streamline deployments | Set up CI/CD integration |

 For production, automation tools like CI/CD make deployments more efficient.
-Platforms such as [Azure DevOps](https://azure.microsoft.com/en-us/products/devops), [GitLab](https://about.gitlab.com/solutions/devops-platform/), and [GitHub](https://github.com/) work seamlessly with Capgo to manage updates [\[1\]](https://capgo.app/).
+Platforms such as [Azure DevOps](https://azure.microsoft.com/en-us/products/devops), [GitLab](https://about.gitlab.com/solutions/devops-platform/), and [GitHub](https://github.com/) work seamlessly with CodePushGo to manage updates [\[1\]](https://capgo.app/).

-> "Capgo is a must-have tool for developers who want to be more productive.
+> "CodePushGo is a must-have tool for developers who want to be more productive.
 Avoiding review for bug fixes is golden." - Bessie Cooper [\[1\]](https://capgo.app/)

 Additionally, configure user assignments for controlled rollouts.
 This allows you to target a specific group for testing before deploying updates to everyone [\[1\]](https://capgo.app/).